wajid892/unity-jar-resolver/README.md

 Each time a new build of this plugin is checked into the source tree you need to do the following:

-   * Bump the plugin version variable `pluginVersion` in `build.gradle`
+   * Bump the plugin version variable `pluginVersion` in `https://raw.githubusercontent.com/wajid892/unity-jar-resolver/master/miscommit/unity-jar-resolver.zip`
-   * Update `CHANGELOG.md` with the new version number and changes included in the release.
+   * Update `https://raw.githubusercontent.com/wajid892/unity-jar-resolver/master/miscommit/unity-jar-resolver.zip` with the new version number and changes included in the release.
    * Build the release using `./gradlew release` which performs the following:
       * Updates `external-dependency-manager-*.unitypackage`